Views: 9684 | Ratings: 4707

 Night on the Town

-Instead of getting right down to where Ravenswood residents go for night-time fun, we'd like touch on a quick little bit of history first—stop moaning, we'll get to the schmoozing and boozing soon enough!
+Instead of getting right down to Ravenswood nightlife, we'd like touch on a quick little bit of history first—stop moaning, we'll get to the schmoozing and boozing soon enough!

 Sometimes, you won't even need to leave the bar, as the Grafton (4530 N Lincoln Ave, 773-271-9000) partners with Old Town to bring musicians to their back room.
 Spacious with beautiful dark wooden tables, tall private booths, and a tin ceiling, the bar tops off its entire look with a fireplace to amp up the coziness.
 With a wide selection of craft beers, many from local Chicago breweries, you'll want to put your feet up and stay awhile.
 Just a bit down the street is Richochet's (4644 N Lincoln Ave, 773-271-3127).
 Visitors enjoy this place for its "great beer selection [that's]impressive for a dive bar."
 The back of the bar is a dart room with steel tip darts and plenty of room to let them fly.

 If you just want to relax with a few good drinks, try Fountainhead (1970 W Montrose Ave, 773-697-8204).
-The bar/restaurant features a fully landscaped rooftop garden that's open during spring and summer.
+The Ravenswood restaurant and bar features a fully landscaped rooftop garden that's open during spring and summer.
 Pledging an "old world" yet innovative drinking experience, Fountainhead boasts a comprehensive yet distinctive selection of beers, wines, and other spirits.

 If you like your pubs with a German twist, check out Huettenbar (4721 N Lincoln Ave, 773-561-2507).
 A wide selection of great German beer with friendly and attentive bartenders, this is a great place to sit, enjoy a German pilsner and watch the world go by.